 2. LITERATURE REVIEW

 Globally, education remains a major yardstick for measuring the stability of socio-economic, cultural, and political development of any nation (Senior & Sahlberg, 2025).
 Also, Conley (2015) submitted that assessment is adopted for determining the growth in the amount of knowledge gained, skills acquired, and the general readiness of an individual to progress into the next stage of academic or professional accomplishments.
-Out of the numerous forms of assessment, examination is the most commonly used and generally accepted technique for proofing students’ performance, capability, and worthiness for academic advancements.
+Out of the numerous forms of assessment, examination is the most commonly used and generally accepted technique for proving students’ performance, capability, and worthiness for academic advancements.

 Noteworthily, assessment practices in education have undergone a remarkable transformation in this digital age with the advent and sporadic development in Information and Communication Technology.
 This transformation has given birth to the online mode of conducting examination with multitude of advantages compared to the conventional paper-based mode (Li, 2019).
 While traditional examinations that involves using paper and pens result in a heavy burden for learners and instructors, online examinations provide solutions for such issues (Sarrayrih & Ilyas, 2013).
 For instance, online examination mode saves time in grading and mark compilation by examiners, resulting in lower administrative costs.
 Also, students can receive immediate and detailed feedback, take their examinations at a time and in a place that works best for them (Angus & Watson, 2009), and access self-assessment opportunities (Sorensen, 2013).
 Online examinations are effective for diagnostic, formative, and summative assessments which provides students with the opportunity of demonstrating competence (Laine et al., 2016).
 Other merits of the online examination system are; flexibility of time and location, lesser administrative burden, easier preparation, scoring and moderating of question papers, quicker evaluations and results, a friendly climate, a secure solution, easier report creation, and cost-effectiveness (StOnge et al., 2021; Kundu & Bej, 2021).

-The widespread and availability of mobile technology tools and internet connectivity has prompted and accelerated digital transformation to educational system globally (Wang et al., 2024).
-According to Grosseck et al. (2023), one of the significant results is the change in the approach been adopted in conducting assessment which have been digitised in the form of online examinations making the activity more novel, logistically efficient and scalable.
-In Nigeria, a significant number of tertiary institutions now conduct the pre-admission screening exercise virtually without the physical presence of the candidates and the weeding strategy is to address issues such as voluminous population of admission seekers, examination malpractices, and the need for quick result processing and release.
+The widespread and availability of mobile technology tools and internet connectivity has prompted and accelerated digital transformation to the educational system globally (Wang et al., 2024).
+According to Grosseck et al. (2023), one of the significant results is the change in the approach being adopted in conducting assessments which have been digitised in the form of online examinations, making the activity more novel, logistically efficient and scalable.
+In Nigeria, a significant number of tertiary institutions now conduct the pre-admission screening exercise virtually without the physical presence of the candidates and the weeding strategy is to address issues such as the voluminous population of admission seekers, examination malpractices, and the need for quick result processing and release.
 However, factors such as poor digital literacy, inadequate digital infrastructure, digital divide and disparities, and diversity in the level of access to requisite technologies serve as some of the challenges candidates struggle with while participating in the examination (Azıonya & Nhedzı, 2021).
 These will definitely shape the experience and ultimately influence students’ perceptions of the online examination process.